WPManageNinja/paymattic-docs/docs/general-input-fields/how-to-use-the-payment-method-fields-section.md

 Under the General settings tab, you will get the following settings options:

-1. Select Payment Method
+A. Select Payment Method
-2. Payment Method Settings
+B. Payment Method Settings
-3. Default Payment Method
+C. Default Payment Method
-4. Enable Image
+D. Enable Image

 Once you set up all the settings, click the **Update** button to save all the customizations.

 ![General Settings](/images/general-input-fields/how-to-use-the-payment-method-fields-section/General-Settings-of-Stripe.webp)

-All the General Settings mentioned above are explained below:

 #### A. Select Payment Method